-Another easy raw processing tool, but some great features are missing from the free edition
+Another easy raw processing tool, though the free version has limitations

 You’ll be prompted to register using an email address the first time you use Zoner Photo Studio Free – mainly to manage any software licenses if you decide to buy the full versions of any of the company’s apps.